juandld/narritive-hero/README.md

 - **Capture**: record in-browser with a live waveform, drag-drop uploads for `.wav/.mp3/.ogg/.webm/.m4a`, and automatic audio extraction for video (`.mkv/.mp4`).
 FFmpeg-backed normalization produces AAC `.m4a` for cross-device playback.
 - **Transcribe & Title**: background workers call Gemini 2.5 Flash (key rotation) with OpenAI Whisper/Chat fallbacks, generating titles, summaries, and metadata without blocking the UI.
 - **Organize**: each note stores JSON metadata (date, duration, topics, tags, folders, language).
 Frontend filters, tag chips, and bulk actions let you curate and stitch selected notes into narratives.
-- **Feedback Loop**: Telegram/n8n webhook (`/api/integrations/telegram`) accepts voice or text, returns empathetic status updates (saved folder, tags, summary), and keeps humans in the loop while categorization intelligence matures.
+- **Feedback Loop**: Direct Telegram webhook (`/api/integrations/telegram`) accepts voice or text, returns empathetic status updates (saved folder, tags, summary), and keeps humans in the loop while categorization intelligence matures.

 ## Active Initiatives

-- **Intelligent categorization**: auto-assign folders/tags with explainable reasoning while honoring existing taxonomies; surface the decision so humans can correct it.
+- **Intelligent categorization**: ship an auto-assignment service that respects the current folder taxonomy, explains its choices, and falls back to `Inbox` when uncertain.
+Every decision should be visible in webhook/UI responses and logged for later review.
+- **Program registry alignment**: maintain a single source of truth for ongoing initiatives so categorization and agents share the same vocabulary.
+Keep the registry lightweight (JSON/config) and in sync with automation workflows.
-- **Human-in-the-loop Telegram experience**: refine webhook responses (`status`, `summary`, `folder`, `tags`) so automations feel like a responsive teammate.
+- **Human-in-the-loop Telegram experience**: refine `/api/integrations/telegram` responses so Telegram chat users receive empathetic, structured feedback (`status`, `summary`, `folder`, `tags`) while keeping multipart + JSON compatibility for future automations.
-- **Resilience & observability**: maintain Gemini→OpenAI failover, log key decisions, and expand smoke/integration tests.
+- **Testing & observability depth**: expand beyond the smoke suite—restore full pytest coverage, add deterministic Telegram audio tests, and improve telemetry so categorization, summaries, and fallbacks are auditable.
 Track progress in [`development/project-status.md`](development/project-status.md).

+### Near-Term Roadmap Snapshot (Nov 2024)

+Week 1 focuses on deploying the categorizer with LLM + heuristic fallbacks wired into the webhook and background tasks.
+Week 2 emphasizes surfacing those categorization outcomes in the frontend with easy corrections that can feed future model tuning.
+Week 3 targets test depth—regression coverage for program assignments plus broader backend smoke and integration checks.
+Refer to [`development/project-status.md`](development/project-status.md) for the live status.

 ## How It Works